 Meet Carlos A Filipino International Student | Study With New Zealand

 Carlos is a student from the Philippines, and he’s been studying in New Zealand for.
-On Thursday October 31, Carlos will take time out from his studies to share his New Zealand study experience in a live Question and Answer session.
-You’re invited to join us.
+On Thursday October 31, Carlos took time out from his studies to share his New Zealand study experience in a live Question and Answer session.

 Carlos spent time travelling in New Zealand before his family encouraged him to study here.
 Now he’s studying at a Private Training Establishment in Auckland, New Zealand, completing a Certificate in Health and Wellbeing, Social and Community Services (Level 4).
 In the future, Carlos hopes to fulfil his childhood dream of working in the health sector, making a difference to people’s lives.